 Industries and GDP: The biggest impact SMEs have on the GDP can be found in the service sector; 74.5% of private sector GDP in the service sector was produced by SMEs.
 Where large businesses catch up in GDP is resource extraction and utilities, for which they account for 88.2% and 92.7% of GDP, respectively.
 That’s not to say SMEs have no place in goods producing services; SMEs are the most important businesses for GDP in the construction and agriculture industries.

 All of these stats show that making an SME in Canada will allow you to play an important role in our overall economy.
-An efficient Winnipeg CPA accountant can help you to manage your small businesses finances, help you find tax rebates and incentives, and create a budget that will allow you to succeed in the arena of small business.
+Compass Accounting can help you to manage your small businesses finances, help you find tax rebates and incentives, and create a budget that will allow you to succeed in the arena of small business.
 Become a part of something great!